The millennial pause, gen z shake, and digital artifacts

 We do all this surprisingly quickly because we’re a bunch of tech-savvy whiz kids.
 But according to Gen Z (the people that won’t be caught dead using phrases like ‘tech-savvy whiz kids’) we didn’t do it fast enough.

 The fraction of a second pause between we hit record and start talking apparently outs us for being old.
 How, you ask?
-It’s called the millennial pause.
+It’s called the millennial pause, and I’m here to tell you: they’re right.
+We do it.
+And I cannot stop doing it even now that I know about it, which is its own special hell.

 What’s the millennial pause?